Completely integrable Hamiltonian systems with weak Lyapunov instability or isochrony: Introduction

 with $\alpha>0, (\beta,\gamma)\ne(0,0)$.
-This kind of instability is quite weak since the linearization of the system \eqref{canonicalequations} at the origin in $\R^4$ has the double eigenvalues $\pm i\sqrt{g'(0)}$.
-Moreover, there are no asymptotic motions to the equilibrium, namely no motions with the origin as limit point as $t\to-\infty$.
+This kind of instability is quite weak since all orbits of the linearization of the system \eqref{canonicalequations} at the origin in $\R^4$ are bounded and there are no asymptotic motions to the equilibrium, namely no non-constant solutions with the origin as limit point as $t\to-\infty$.
 In the present paper, instability without asymptotic motions is called \emph{weak instability}.

-In our Hamiltonian systems, instability occurs because there is a sequence of initial data which converges to the origin whose corresponding solutions are unbounded and the motion is slow, indeed \eqref{Liouville} shows that the coordinate $z$ is an affine function of time. \bigbreak \emph{Acknowledgement.} The picture in Section~3 was made using the application {\it Mathematica} by Wolfram Research Inc. by means of the package CurvesGraphics6 by Gianluca Gorni of the University of Udine available on {\tt www.dimi.uniud.it/\~{}gorni}.
+In our Hamiltonian systems, instability occurs because there is a sequence of initial data which converges to the origin whose corresponding solutions are unbounded and the motion is slow, indeed \eqref{Liouville} shows that the coordinate $z$ is an affine function of time.

+Perhaps no such explicit examples of instability are known in the literature.
+The famous Cherry Hamiltonian system has a linearly stable equilibrium point which is Lyapunov unstable, however it has an asymptotic motion, see \cite{W} p.
+412.